anushi13prsnl/Cyclotimer/README.md

 Cyclotimer is a project developed by The Time Masters.
 It's a countdown timer application designed to keep track of time efficiently for various purposes.

-## Acknowledgments

-We extend our heartfelt gratitude to:

-- **Aastha**, our senior from the 2nd year at Chitkara, for her invaluable guidance and support throughout this project.

 ## Features